-The key to any marine insurance cover is the contract of sale between the seller and their customer and this will make it clear where the liability passes from one party to another.
-The major categories are as follows:
+The key to any marine cargo insurance cover is the contract of sale between the seller and their customer and this will make it clear where the liability passes from one party to another.

 - Cost, Insurance and Freight (CIF) – The customer will buy the goods including delivery to their premises and the seller is responsible for arranging the insurance cover from their warehouse to the purchaser’s warehouse.

 - Free on Board (FOB) – Here both parties have to arrange cover as liability passes from the seller to the buyer as the goods cross the ship’s rail during loading.

 - Ex-Works – The buyer is responsible for arranging the cover for the whole journey.
 In these circumstances, it is recommended that the seller has a contingency cover to provide protection in the event that the purchaser does not arrange appropriate insurance.